melmelmorales/team_one/README.md

 ## Nestor

 # What is the Interplay between Chronic Internet Usage, Position on the Political Spectrum, and Broader Trust in Authority?
-For these questions, we reviewed variables encompassing Trust for various authority figures (police, politicians, legal system, and parliament), daily internet usage in minutes, and position on the political spectrum.
+For these questions, we reviewed variables encompassing trust for various authority figures (police, politicians, legal system, and parliament), daily internet usage in minutes, and position on the political spectrum.
 We excluded all non-numerical and null values in each review.
-Variable scale is included below.

 ![Variable Scale](Nes/Images/Variable_Scales.PNG)

 ## Is high internet usage a predictor of political leanings?
-We see a strong correlation between interent usage and political ideologies, with an r-value of -0.889.
+We see a very strong correlation between interent usage and political ideologies, with an r-value of -0.889.
 In other words, as respondents self-reported as more conservative, we saw their internet usage time decrease by over 20% at its lowest.
 This decrease is relatively consistent over the political scale, with one exception.
 Those who self-reported as most conservative responded that their internet usage was much higher than all their conservative peers.

 ![LR Scale by Time Spent Online](Nes/Images/LRScale_by_TimeSpentOnline.png)

-On ther other hand, when graphing internet usage vs turst in an authority figure - here the legal system, we saw only a moderate correlation(r-value: 0.447) between the two.
-Here now we see a spike at either end of the data, showing that those who spend the most time online have both the least and most trust in their countries legal system.
+When graphing internet usage vs turst in an authority figure - here legal system specifically - we saw only a moderate correlation(r-value: 0.447) between the two.
+Interestingly, we see a spike at either end of the trust scale, showing that those who spend the most time online have both the least and most trust in their countries legal system.

 ![Trust in the legal system by time spent online](Nes/Images/TrustLegal_by_NetUsage.png)

 ## How is trust in authority affected by political ideology?
-Since the left to right scale yielded our highest correlatio prior we focus on that as our metric.
+Going back to the politcal scale and comparing trust along it, showed another strong correlation (r-value: 0.648).
+As respondants self-reported more conservative, we saw an increase in trust, with the same previous exception present - that those who are at the extremes of either side reported lower trust than their counterparts on their half of the scale.
+Additionally though, we see a new dip appear, one at the center of our graph for people who stated they were moderates politically.

 ![Trust in the legal system vs LR Scale](Nes/Images/LRScale_by_TrustLegal.png)

+More broadly, we see the same data shape when looking at other forms of authority. suggesting a similar correlation across all forms of trust.

 ![Broad Trust in Authority, ](Nes/Images/Trust_Authority_Broad.png)

 # Question 3

 ## Renee
-#### Renee's scripts can be found in the "Renee_Perez" Folder.
-The "RP.Age_Notebook.ipynb" and the "RP.Top_Correlations.ipynb".

-## Does age have any correlation with overall trust in legal system?
+Does age have any correlation with overall trust in legal system?

 ![Age vs. Trust, ](Renee_Perez/Images/UK_1.png)
 ![Age vs. Trust, ](Renee_Perez/Images/UK_2.png)